How Crystalline is Low-Density Amorphous Ice?: Results

-Fig. \ref{fig2}a shows a heatmap of the $R$ values of the polycrystalline models against the experimental LDA $S(Q)$.
+Fig. \ref{fig3}a shows a heatmap of the $R$ values of the relaxed polycrystalline models benchmarked against the experimental LDA $S(Q)$.
 A strong dependence of the agreement is seen with polycrystallinity.
-Fig. \ref{fig2}b shows this is due to the increasing amorphous nature of the diffraction patterns with increasing polycrystallinity.
-As with the quenching simulations, the ``goldilocks'' scenario is again observed.
-The optimal match is found for the 2,500 grain systems which have an optimal $R$ value of 0.068.
+Fig. \ref{fig3}b shows this is due to the increasing amorphous nature of the diffraction patterns with increasing polycrystallinity.
+The ``goldilocks'' scenario is again observed.
+The optimal match is found for the 2,500 grain systems which have an optimal $R$ value of 0.022.
 Both lower and higher levels of polycrystallinity (and thus proportion of crystalline versus amorphous) result in poorer matches to experiment.
-The amorphous regions arise due to the lattice mismatches between the various Voronoi domains.
-A large number of small domains leads therefore to more amorphous regions.
-Fig. \ref{fig2}c shows the structure of the best fit.
-Again, the structure is a partially crystallised state with isolated grains of crystalline ice surrounded by amorphous ``filler'' regions.
-This is due to ice being a ``soft'' molecular material which results in quite thick amorphous regions at the grain boundaries.
+Fig. \ref{fig3}c shows the structure of the best fit.
+Again, the structure is a partially crystallised state with isolated grains of crystalline (yet stacking disordered) ice surrounded by amorphous ``filler'' regions.
+The amorphous regions arise during the structure relaxation due to the lattice mismatches between the various Voronoi domains.
+Since ice is a ``soft'' molecular material it yields quite thick amorphous regions at the grain boundaries.
 At this high level of polycrystallinity the system is 25 \% crystalline and 75 \% amorphous.
-It thus no longer resembles a ``traditional'' polycrystalline system -- the type highlighted by Amann-Winkel et al. to be of interest but not a probable structure for amorphous ices \cite{Amann2016} -- which have sharp interfaces at the grain boundaries and are therefore mainly crystalline.

-A weak, but noticeable, dependency on the match to experiment is seen for the level of cubicity in Fig. \ref{fig2}a with a best match around 30 \% cubicity.
-The level of cubicity affects $S(Q)$ and this is more pronounced for highly crystalline systems, resulting in the stronger dependency observed there.
+It thus no longer resembles a ``traditional'' polycrystalline system -- the type highlighted by Amann-Winkel et al. to be of interest but not a probable structure for amorphous ices \cite{Amann2016} -- which have sharp interfaces at the grain boundaries and are therefore primarily crystalline.
+A weak, but noticeable, dependency on the match to experiment is seen for the level of cubicity in Fig. \ref{fig3}a, with a best match around $25 - 50$ \%.